 Get the word out to your community!
 Reach out to every available channel, including local TV and radio stations, newspapers, magazines, podcasts, blogs, and listservs.
 Ask them to cover your community events, pitch interviews with your campaign staff, or offer to write an op-ed about the importance of physical activity.

-Make sure key community stakeholders — like the mayor and other local leaders — are aware of your campaign.
+Make sure key community leaders and partners — like the mayor and other local leaders — are aware of your campaign.
 Keep them in the loop and share key talking points so they’ll be ready for any questions from the media or the public.

 Don’t forget about social media!